MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

     ```csharp
    // Import namespaces
    using Azure.AI.Vision.ImageAnalysis;
-   using SkiaSharp;
     ```

-### Add code to suggest a caption

-1. In the code file for your client application (**image-analysis.py** or **Program.cs**), in the **Main** function, note that the code to load the configuration settings has been provided.
+1. In the **Main** function, note that the code to load the configuration settings has been provided.
 Then find the comment **Authenticate Azure AI Vision client** and add the following code to create and authenticate a Azure AI Vision client object (be sure to maintain the correct indentation levels):

     **Python**